Target Outcome UCITS ETFs

 Positive Scenario

-25% Deep Buffer: column chart
+Max Buffer: column chart

 Portfolio construction

-Target Outcome ETFs are actively managed using a “target outcome strategy” which seeks to produce a predetermined investment outcome based on the performance of the underlying assets, through the use of FLEX Options.
+Target Outcome UCITS ETFs are actively managed using a “target outcome strategy” which seeks to produce a predetermined investment outcome based on the performance of the underlying assets, through the use of FLEX Options.

 1 Year return profile example